Zoxcore/trifa_material/README.md

 ##  Features
 - One to one chat with friends
+- use Tor Proxy (to hide your IP address)
+- reliable File transfers
+- Drag & Drop for File transfers with friends
 - NGC (new group chats)
-- Drag & Drop for File transfers with friends
 - Group Images in NGC group chats
+- Drag & Drop for Images in NGC group chats
-- Group History Sync
+- Group History Sync (the last 130 minutes)
 - Notifications
-- File transfers
 - Screensharing
 - Audio calls
 - Noise Suppression for Audio Calls